Shoshone County Employees

 The employee is able to buy additional life insurance for themselves and spouse, at their own expense.
 These voluntary plans are available: NCPERS, Dearborn Life, ALFAC, and Colonial.

 Public Employee Retirement System of Idaho (PERSI)

 The County has established a health reimbursement arrangement plan (HRA) that provides tax-free reimbursement of eligible health care expenses not paid by other insurance.
 Plan benefits are funded using a voluntary employees’ beneficiary association trust or VEBA.
 Unused funds in members’ accounts are carried over from year to year to build for future expenses while earning tax-free interest.
 The County makes HRA/VEBA contributions to employees who enroll in the County’s Medical Plan.
+Full-time employees $1,000 and Part-time benefited employees $500.
 HRA/VEBA contributions amount vary on an annual basis.
 You can sign up and manage your HRA/VEBA account online.

 Vacation leave is available to full-time and part-time regular employees who have completed the equivalent of 6 months of full-time employment.
 See the Shoshone County Personnel Policy for more information.